billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Bill-Liu.md

 Activity Report

-Networking – Sketch a design for the UI – To Do \
+Design – Sketch a design for the UI – To Do \
 30 min \
 I sketched a detailed concept of the app.
 It includes all the UI displays and functions ideas.
 It can be used to visualize and create the concept flow chart for the app.
 I moved the task to the review tab. \
 February 9, 2023 & at; 1:40 pm moved to Review